|Michigan Island (Old), WI|

 Michigan Island became part of the Apostle Islands National Lakeshore in 1970.
 The Frensel lens was removed from the tower two years later and is now on display at the park’s visitor center.
 A DBC-224 aerobeacon replaced the Fresnel lens, and the current optic is a solar-powered LED beacon.
 Just behind the original lighthouse, the station’s privy and barn remain standing.

-There are a few stations in the country where two lighthouses remain standing.
+Besides Michigan Island, there are a few other stations in the country where two lighthouses remain standing.
 At Point Loma, California and Fox Island, Michigan, a skeletal tower also replaced an earlier masonry tower.
 Though it takes some effort to get out to Michigan Island, visitors are rewarded with the opportunity to see two diverse and well-maintained lighthouses, which just happen to be the first and last major lighthouses to be established in the Apostle Islands.

 Located on the southern end of Michigan Island, part of the